koireader/docs/source/index.html.md

 <b>File Size</b>

 <p>Image files sent to KoiReader API should not exceed 10MB.
 Reducing your file size can significantly improve throughput; however, be careful not to reduce image quality in the process.
 Note that the KoiReader API imposes a 10MB JSON request size limit.</p>

+<b>Number of Pages</b>

+<p>Maximum number of supported pages per invoice is 20.
+Any document with more pages than this will not be processed.
+You will receive error code <i>413</i> if this happens.</p>